 - Don’t simply trust, but validate every input!

 - Implement continuous security and be safe at any given time!

-For more security best practices, you can also have a look at our White Paper!
+For more security best practices, you can also look at our whitepaper.

 Implementing automated security doesn’t only give you the certainty of being secure at all times, but it also saves you a lot of money.
-Regular penetration tests take much more time and money than running an automated security test over a website every week.
+For example, regular automated penetration tests or engaging security researchers take much more time and budget than running an automated security test over a website weekly.